2018–19 Kentucky Wildcats men's basketball team: Departures

 On April 2, 2018, Tai Wynyard announced that he would be transferring from Kentucky.
-On April 6, Kevin Knox announced that he would declare for the 2018 NBA draft and would hire an agent, forgoing his remaining eligibility.
+On April 6, Kevin Knox II announced that he would declare for the 2018 NBA draft and would hire an agent, forgoing his remaining eligibility.
 On April 9, Sacha Killeya-Jones announced he would be transferring as well.
-Also, on April 9, Shai Gilgeous-Alexander announced that he would declare for the draft and would be hiring an agent, foregoing his remaining NCAA eligibility.
+Also, on April 9, Shai Gilgeous-Alexander announced that he would declare for the draft and would be hiring an agent, forgoing his remaining NCAA eligibility.
 On April 16, Hamidou Diallo also announced that he would declare for the draft and hire an agent.
 Three other players announced their entry in the draft, but did not initially hire agents, giving them the option to return to Kentucky.
 P. J. Washington declared for the draft on April 3, followed by Wenyen Gabriel on April 18 and Jarred Vanderbilt on April 20.
 On May 30, 2018, the NCAA's final day to announce a return, Washington announced he would return for a sophomore season.
-Jarred Vanderbilt and Wenyen Gabriel announced on May 30, 2018 that they would remain in the 2018 NBA Draft and forgo their remaining college eligibility.
+Jarred Vanderbilt and Wenyen Gabriel announced on May 30, 2018, that they would remain in the 2018 NBA Draft and forgo their remaining college eligibility.